Protect Your Vital Legal Rights in a Workplace Disability Discrimination Case

 What Is Disability Discrimination in California?

-Beginning in the 1980s, the Americans with Disabilities Act or ADA enhanced the level of protections afforded to a worker and others with some type of disability.
+Beginning in the 1980s, the Americans with Disabilities Act (ADA) enhanced the level of protection afforded to a worker and others with some type of disability.
 In basic terms, employers cannot discriminate against employees because of a worker’s disability.

-- Basing hiring, firing or promotion decisions on employee’s disability
+- Basing hiring, firing, or promotion decisions on an employee’s disability

 - Unfair or unequal job assignments